dervan/turtledove-js/README.md

 2. Enter https://aboutplanes.pl and see context ads (you were not added to any group yet).
 To get the better insight you can also open a console by clicking on a question mark with a turtledove on it in the top-right corner and read what just happened.
 3. Go to the https://sportequipment.pl and check out bikes page.
 4. Check both https://aboutplanes.pl and https://aboutanimals.pl.
 The bike-related ad will not show on a website about planes.
 You can go now to https://turtledove.pl and check the bidding function of the ad for bikes_viewer and context signals of auctions that were performed on both websites - that will explain why winners differ in both auctions.
-5. Go to the https://sportequipment.pl and this time list rollers.
+5. Go to the https://sportequipment.pl and this time list rollerblades.
 6. Check both https://aboutplanes.pl and https://aboutanimals.pl.
-Now rollers ad should be everywhere (excluding the best context spot on the right side of aboutplanes.pl), as it is quite valuable and not denied on any site.
+Now rollerblades ad should be everywhere (excluding the best context spot on the right side of aboutplanes.pl), as it is quite valuable and not denied on any site.
-7. Go to the https://turtledove.pl and check out that the bikes ad was removed when rollers ad appeared.
+7. Go to the https://turtledove.pl and check out that the bikes ad was removed when rollerblades ad appeared.
 8. Go to https://catordog.pl and select the kind of pets that you like.
 9. Once again see both https://aboutplanes.pl and https://aboutanimals.pl.
 This time animals-related ads should be shown at aboutanimals.pl, as they are the best fit for the site topic.
 10. Assume you don't like an ad for cat/dog lovers.
 Hover over a small question mark at the top of an ad iframe, read the description, and remove this ad.
 Refresh a website to check if it vanished indeed.